CST BLOG: Lab Expectations

 All Posts

 Multiplex immunohistochemistry (mIHC) and multiplex immunofluorescence (mIF) are widely used to identify and localize different cell types within tissue samples.
 But choosing the right technique depends on the aims of the study and the tools available.
-A recent publication highlights the advantages and disadvantages of different approaches to mIHC/mIF and explains how these methods differ1.
+A recent publication highlights the advantages and disadvantages of different approaches to mIHC/mIF and explains how these methods differ.1

-Multiplex Chromogenic IHC
+Multiplexed Chromogenic IHC

 Traditional chromogenic IHC uses DAB or AEC to visualize a single target on a whole slide.
-However, new chromogen substrates enable simultaneous or sequential multiplexing of three to five markers in as little as 10-15 hours.
+However, new chromogen substrates enable simultaneous or sequential multiplexing of three to five markers in as little as 10 to 15 hours.
 Advantages of chromogenic IHC include that it is affordable and relatively easy, as well as the fact that it leverages established protocols and guidelines.
 It is also readily automatable for high-throughput applications.
 Disadvantages include that most chromogenic substrates have a limited dynamic range (meaning marker intensity is, at best, semi-quantitative) and that only very few can be combined for studying marker co-expression.

 Multiplexed IHC Consecutive Staining on Single Slides (MICSSS)

-MICSSS is similar to traditional chromogenic IHC, but the technique uses iterative cycles to visualize up to 10 markers on a whole slide2.
-Detecting one marker at a time eliminates the risk of steric hindrance or bleed-through, which can compromise results.
+MICSSS is similar to traditional chromogenic IHC, but the technique uses iterative cycles to visualize up to 10 markers on a whole slide.2 Detecting one marker at a time eliminates the risk of steric hindrance or bleed-through, which can compromise results.
 However, throughput is limited (each cycle takes one to two days to complete) and merging individual MICSSS images for analysis can be challenging.

 Additional drawbacks of MICSSS include that coverslip removal and chemical de-staining / antigen retrieval between cycles can damage tissue, while marker intensity is only semi-quantitative.